spidasoftware/schema/doc/cee.md

 Jobs can be retrieved from SPIDAcee by job id.
 To retrieve SPIDAcee jobs, make a GET request to `https://cee.spidastudio.com/job?ids=<JSON array of ids>&apiToken=<apiToken>`.
 SPIDAcee will respond with a JSON array of objects matching [#/spidacalc/cee/job.schema](https://github.com/spidasoftware/schema/blob/master/resources/schema/spidacalc/cee/job.schema).
 If a job has finished, the job will contain an output field.
 If output.success is true, output will contain a results field with analysis results.
 If output.success is false, output will contain message and engineOutput fields with error information.

 If retrieving only one job an alternate form can be used: `https://cee.spidastudio.com/job/<job id>?apiToken=<apiToken>`

+## Viewing results in results viewer

+SPIDAcee job results can also be viewed online.
+A web-view of SPIDAcee results is available at `https://cee.spidastudio.com/results-viewer/results/<job id>`.
+In order to view these results, a user must log in with the same username and password associated with the apiToken was used to submit the job.
+Users will be prompted for their credentials if not already logged in to SPIDAcee.